danwing/referee/draft-xyzzy-referee.md

 fingerprint are stored into the Referee Server.
 Several options exist for this step, detailed in {{bootstrapping}}.

-A server supporting this specification also supports the new TLS ClientHello extension "referee".
-Upon receiving such a ClientHello, the server responds with its Referee public key {{!RFC7250}} rather than a PKI certificate.
+A server supporting this specification needs to support raw public keys {{!RFC7250}} and its server_certificate_type extension.
+Upon receiving a ClientHello with the server_certificate_type extension the server responds with its raw public key {{!RFC7250}} rather than a PKI certificate.

-> Note: if a server's Referee public key changes (e.g., factory reset, changed public key algorithm, key length change) the new key needs to be enrolled with the Referee and the old key removed.
+If a server's referee public key changes (e.g., factory reset, public key algorithm, key length) the new key needs to be enrolled with the Referee and the old key removed.
 Clients will notice the mis-match and will query the Referee.

 ## Clients